darrenldl/oali/OALI_DOC.md

 ## 15. Pick whether to encrypt ROOT partition (or physical volume for LVM)

 If enabled, encrypts the system volume using LUKS v2

+Oali will double check with the user if BOOT partition was configured to to be encrypted, but picking no for ROOT partition here

+User is allowed to continue said setup if they wishes to however

 ## 16. Adjusting cryptsetup parameters for root partition